Editorial statute

 7. CORRECTIV journalists do not engage in PR.

-8. We form working hypotheses, but our investigations are open-ended.
+8. We develop working hypotheses, but our investigations are open-ended.

 9. We involve lawyers we trust at an early stage in the research process.